junxit/us-congress-bills-114/metadata.md

 - 2015-07-10 — Introduced in House
 - 2015-07-10 — Introduced in House
 - 2015-07-10 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-07-13 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2016-03-02 — Committee Consideration and Mark-up Session Held.
+- 2016-03-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-03-02 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2016-03-23 — Placed on the Union Calendar, Calendar No. 355.
+- 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-466.
+- 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-466.